 -contrib package that adds some additional utilities and functionality:

 To learn the basics about using PostgreSQL you can start by reading this tutorial on Digital Ocean.

-One of the downsides of PostgreSQL is its memory performance, so besides optional is highly recommended tune its settings depending on the hardware at our disposale.
+One of the downsides of PostgreSQL is its memory performance, so besides optional is highly recommended tune its settings depending on the hardware at your disposale.

-To do so, we can visit PGTune, fill the form with our system informations and get a list of settings to add/modify in
+To do so, you can visit PGTune, fill the form with your system informations and get a list of settings to add/modify in

 postgresql.conf.
 This file can be found in

 /etc/postgresql/<version_number>/main folder.
 In my case, as I’m using the version 10 of PostgreSQL, I use the following command to edit it:

 Then is a matter of search for each one of the parameters in the list and modify or add it to match the values generated by PGTune.